TonyKennah/PluckierOdds/README.md

 - Security Certificate:

-1. Obtain the `client-2048.p12` security certificate file from [Betfair](https://betfair-developer-docs.atlassian.net/wiki/spaces/1smk3cen4v3lu3yomq5qye0ni/pages/2687915/Non-Interactive+bot+login).
+1. Create a self-signed security certificate and upload public key file to [Betfair](https://betfair-developer-docs.atlassian.net/wiki/spaces/1smk3cen4v3lu3yomq5qye0ni/pages/2687915/Non-Interactive+bot+login).
+The private key file you keep safe!
-2. Place this file in the `src/main/resources/` directory.
+2. Place `client-2048.p12` (private key) file in the `src/main/resources/` directory.

 *Note: Both `config.properties` and `client-2048.p12` are included in `.gitignore` to prevent you from accidentally committing your secrets.*